haeuslerjulius/haeuslerjulius.github.io/_posts/2025-12-17-local_Ai_start.md

 ---
-tags:
+layout: post

-Home Post — “The Original Idea Behind the Local AI”
+title: "“The Original Idea Behind the Local AI”"
+tags: [builds]
+---

 The original idea was actually much bigger than what exists today.

 From the start, I wanted a fully automated local system that tracks what I do, understands patterns over time, and then helps me in two ways:
-	1.	proactively, when intervention actually makes sense
-	2.	reactively, when I explicitly ask for help
+	1.	reactively, when I explicitly ask for help
+	2.	proactively, when intervention actually makes sense

 Not a chatbot.
 More like an operating layer.